mayaarvanitis/mayaarvanitis/README.md

 # Hi 👋

-### 🌱 I'm Maya, a U3 Computer Science & Biology student at McGill University.
+### 🌱 I'm Maya, a fourth year Computer Science & Biology student at McGill University.
 --------------------------------------------------------------------
 ### 🧬 I am passionate about using computational methods to solve biological problems!